Steveorevo/node-red-contrib-publishflows/README.md

-Simply [create a project](https://nodered.org/docs/user-guide/projects/) that houses your subflow; perhaps include an example tab that uses the subflow to illustrate it's use.
+Simply [create a project](https://nodered.org/docs/user-guide/projects/) that houses your subflow; perhaps include an example tab that uses the subflow to illustrate its use.
 We will only publish the subflow, not the example tab.
 Under Project Settings **(1)** from the right side menu or '...'
 Project info button, select the **(2)** Publish tab followed by **(3)** checkmarking the "Test Subflow".